russbate42/UBCPionML/README.md

 ## Topo-cluster classification

+### The task

+Train a classifier to determine which type of particle generated the parton showers in the cluster (e.g. electrons vs. charged pions or charged pions vs. neutral pions).

+### Implementation

-The performance of the following Machine Learning techniques are compared:
+The following models are implemented:

-- Simple fully-connected Neural Network (flattening the images and only using the 512 pixels in the EMB1 layer).
+1. Simple fully-connected Neural Network (flattening the images and only using the 512 pixels in the EMB1 layer).
-- Using all 2D images with a deeper Convolutional Neural Network.
+2. Convolutional Neural Networks using only one layer (preserving the shape of the 2D images).
+3. A network with multiple images as inputs, and one output (first couple of ConvNets are trained separately, then flattened and concatenated).

 Everything is in the [TopoClusterClassifier.ipynb](classifier/TopoClusterClassifier.ipynb) notebook, so it is easy to modify and play around with!

+TODO
+- Implement a network of concatenated ConvNets taking all calorimeter layer images into account.
-Also want to compare with other ML methods: logistic regression, SVD, Naive Bias, Gaussians, etc.
+- Also compare the performance with other ML algorithms; logistic regression, SVD, Naive Bias, Gaussians, etc.

 ## Energy regression